 How do I freeze my credit report?

-For those of you wondering how you can put a security freeze on your credit report in the UK, it’s pretty straightforward.
+For those of you wondering how you can put a security freeze on your report in the UK, it’s pretty straightforward.
 You will have to contact Experian, Equifax and TransUnion separately, as they all hold a separate file with your data.

 Cifas Protective Registration

-If you’re looking for information on a credit freeze because you’re concerned that your financial data has been fraudulently exploited or exposed, or you’ve noticed unusual behaviour happening under your name.
+If you’re concerned that your financial data has been fraudulently exploited or exposed, or you’ve noticed unusual behaviour happening under your name, then you can get in touch with Cifas (the UK’s fraud prevention community) to add a note about this to your credit reports.

-You may also be eligible to apply for Protective Registration from Cifas for £25 for two years.
+You may be eligible to apply for Protective Registration from Cifas for £30 for two years.
 This is a fraud prevention tool, rather than a freeze or a lock on your report.
 It means that when you apply for credit agreements, the company will take more time to do an in-depth look at your application to rule out fraud.

 What is a credit lock?